KDE/knewstuff/README.md

 To change this label, you can add an entry like the following to your knsrc file: `UseLabel=Read`, which in this case will show the word "Read" for that action instead of "Use".

+### Upload Assistance

+While KNewStuff does not currently handle content uploading, the UI will attempt to guide users in how to upload new entries on whatever provider their content is currently coming from.
+If you as an application developer want to explicitly not suggest that users should do this, add an `UploadEnabled=false` entry to your configuration file.

+Not adding this entry to your configuration will cause KNewStuff to add an entry to NewStuff.Page's contextual actions with the label "Upload...", which pushes a NewStuff.UploadPage to the stack.
+At this current time, this page simply gives instructions on how uploading can be done (with specific attention paid to identifying the KDE Store and giving more specific instructions for that).

 ### Installation Control

 The `InstallationCommand` and `UninstallCommand` entries can be used to handle items once they have been put into their